 NetApp offers solutions designed to help improve the performance, management and protection of data.
 Data is at the core of any analytics project and NetApp offers the IT solutions across the hybrid cloud to help accelerate data analysis and improve data availability.

-NetApp Cloud Volumes Service is a cloud-native file service with support for NFS and SMB protocols.
+NetApp Cloud Volumes is a cloud-native file service with support for NFS and SMB protocols.
 It offers high I/O performance, high availability, and ease of use, with advanced features such as efficient snapshots and clones.
-Available on AWS and Google Cloud, Cloud Volumes Service is ideally suited for the most demanding analytic workloads.
+Available on AWS, Azure and Google Cloud, the service is ideally suited for the most demanding analytic workloads.

 Azure NetApp Files